milleroski/Lethal-Company-Sound-Modding-Guide/README.md

 You can do this by using a program called [AssetRipper](https://github.com/AssetRipper/AssetRipper/releases).
 Make sure to use the latest version (NOT the pre-release one).

-First, open up AssetRipper and select the Audio Export Format as "Convert to WAV", as the audio mods we're using can only handle .wav files.
+First, open up AssetRipper, before update 2.3, you needed to set the audio export format to .wav, but you don't need to do that anymore, as CustomSounds now supports .ogg, .mp3 and .wav files.

 Afterwards, on the top toolbar go to `File > Open Folder`, and select "Lethal Company_Data", which you can find in the directory where Lethal Company is installed (if you don't know where your game is installed, just go to Steam, right click on Lethal Company, and then go to `Manage > Browse Local Files`).